-Because Hamaspik Medicare Select enrolls people who are eligible for Medicaid, most of our members qualify for and are already getting "Extra Help" from Medicare to pay for your prescription drug plan costs.
+Because you are eligible for Medicaid, you qualify for and are getting "Extra Help" from Medicare to pay for your prescription drug plan costs.
 You do not need to do anything further to get this "Extra Help."

 If you have questions about "Extra Help," call: